SalomePlatform/adao/doc/en/scripts/simple_3DVAR4.rst

     true state :math:`u^t=[1,1,1]`, is unknown outside twin experiments.
 Only trajectories plotted as continuous are known by simulation.

-In numerical form, the observation values are as follows:
+In numerical form, saved in a file named ``simple_3DVAR4Observations.csv`` to be read, the observation values are as follows:

 .. literalinclude:: scripts/simple_3DVAR4Observations.csv